Alpharetta Treasure Hunt

 Eligiblity: All entries must participate on behalf of the high school they currently attend or are districted to attend (if a middle school student).
 Hybrid entries must receive approval from the tab room and the coaches from both schools.
 Hybrid entries and entries that are maverick for any rounds will be eligible to compete but may not compete in elimination rounds or earn any team awards.
 All students competing must be accompanied by a school approved adult chaperone.

 POLICY DEBATE: Currently, there is no limit on the amount of teams you may enter in each policy division; however, we reserve the right to limit entries in each division as necessary.
 Double entries are not permitted.

 All Divisions: two-person switch-side debate using the 8-3-5 format with 8 minutes of prep time.
 We will begin power matching after round 2.

 We fully endorse the GFCA rules for the novice division, and expect that anyone competing in novice will follow these rules.
 The only affirmatives that may be run are the Affs posted on the GFCA novice debate website.
 The affirmatives must advocate the exact plan text included with each of these affirmatives.
-On the negative, teams may run the disadvantages from the GFCA novice website.
-Teams may run any topicality violation.
-However, teams may not run any specification arguments, counterplans, or critiques in the novice division.
+On the negative, teams may run the packet arguments from the GFCA novice website. .
 Judges should disregard any argument made in the debate round that does not conform to these rules.
 Please ensure that any judges that you provide for the novice division understand these rules and expectations.
 Any questions should be directed to the tournament director.